Node.js File I/O: Whole-File Helpers, Streams, Random Access, and Durability

 Writing Entire Files with writeFile

-fs.writeFile() is the write-side counterpart.
-Pass a path and data:
+fs.writeFile() is the write-side counterpart to readFile.
+You pass a path and some data:

-The 'wx' flag makes file creation atomic: it fails if the file already exists.
+Changing the flag to 'wx' makes creation atomic by failing if the file already exists.

 await fs.promises.writeFile('./lock.pid', process.pid.toString(), {